Trump’s environmental assault continues, and now he’ll have Pruitt as a henchman

 Breaking the rules:

-Repealing regulations to help pollutocrats
+Repealing regs to help pollutocrats

 What happened?
 The House has been swiftly and giddily voting to repeal Obama-era environmental regulations, and the Senate has been following suit at a slightly slower pace.
 This week, Trump signed two of those rule revocations into law.
 The first one was a gift to Secretary of State Rex Tillerson and his oil industry buddies; Trump did away with a rule that had required oil, gas, and mining companies to disclose any payments they made to foreign governments, with the aim of curbing corruption.
 The second was a gift to the coal industry; now mountaintop-removal mining companies will again be free to dump their waste into streams.
 And thanks to a provision in the law Congress used to make these repeals, the government is banned from issuing substantially similar regulations in the future.